 The Mission Bay Parks System is home to an abundance of wildlife, particularly along the riparian zones of the Mission Creek shoreline.
-In this area, park visitors can spot a wealth of birds and other animals that thrive in the nutrient rich mud and bay waters.
+In this area, park visitors can spot a wealth of birds and other animals that thrive in the nutrient-rich mud and bay waters.
 Mission Creek is linked directly to the San Francisco Bay.

 The tides flow in twice a day.
-Many of the animals that live in the San Francisco Bay venture up Mission Creek to visit the calm, nutrient rich waters.
+Many of the animals that live in the San Francisco Bay venture up Mission Creek to visit the calm, nutrient-rich waters.
 The Mission Creek Conservancy, a 501(c)(3) organization spearheaded by local residents, is dedicated to preserving and enhancing the tidal community at Mission Creek.

 Wildlife on display

 One of the best locations for wildlife viewing in Mission Creek Park is the 5th Street Overlook, which can be reached from Berry and 5th Streets.
-Park Management does not allow direct pedestrian or dog access on the shorelines to protect the wildlife in the Creek and ensure the safety of park visitors by keeping them off of the slippery rip rap.
+Park Management does not allow a direct pedestrian or dog access on the shorelines to protect the wildlife in the Creek and ensure the safety of park visitors by keeping them off of the slippery rip rap.
 From the 5th Street Overlook, park visitors may notice ripples in the water.

 Just beneath the surface, there are often schools of fish swimming.
 There may even be a cormorant or sea lion in pursuit!
 A wide array of sea creatures can be spotted swimming in Mission Creek, including California sea lions, bat rays, schools of anchovies, sardines, herring, and shiner surfperch, and Dungeness crab.
 This makes Mission Creek prime fishing area for many birds, and thus a great place to bird watch.